ComputerElite/QSE/README.md

-# QSE (Quest Song exporter)
+# QSU (Quest Song Utilities)
 It was originally created just for the puprpose of creating nicely named zips out of the shitty named Beat Saber Songs on Quest (custom_level_songhash).
 Now it can also do a list of all songs you have woth Metadata like BPM, Song Artist, Mapper, ...
-And thanks to darkuni you can make Backups of your Playlists and Restore them without changing your mod configuration
+And thanks to darkuni you can make Backups of your Playlists and Restore them without changing your mod configuration.
+One Click Install via BeatSaver has also been added.
+(The tool was originally named QSE Quest Song Exporter but got renamed due to these changes)

 # How-to (Quest)
 ## C# version (GUI):
 ### Save Songs
-Start Quest Song Exporter.exe.
+Start Quest Song Utilities.exe.
 Connect your Quest to you PC.
 Check "Auto Mode (Quest only)" ([adb](https://developer.android.com/studio/releases/platform-tools) or [SideQuest](https://sidequestvr.com/setup-howto) required).
 Then click start and wait a few minutes (about 1 - 6).
 After it has finished it'll let you know how many Songs it zipped.
 <br/>
 <br/>
 ### Make Song List